Bayesian iterative screening in ultra-high dimensional linear regressions: Introduction

 The rest of the paper is organized as follows.
 We describe the hierarchical model and BITS in Section~\ref{sec:scree}.
 We establish screening consistency properties of BITS in Section \ref{sec:consistency} as well as discuss the notion of posterior screening consistency.
 In Section~\ref{sec:comfw} we emphasize the contrast between the proposed method and FR.
 In Section \ref{sec:stopping} we describe different possible stopping rules for BITS and establish screening consistency of the proposed PP stopping rule.
+Section \ref{sec:otherprior} contains derivations of BITS for some other priors.
 Section \ref{sec:sca} lays out the fast statistical computation algorithm for BITS.
-Extensive simulation studies are used to study the effect of the hyperparameters on the properties of BITS (Section \ref{sec:hyper}) and to highlight the competitiveness of BITS with several other screening methods (Section \ref{sec:simu}).
+Section \ref{sec:exam} contains results from extensive simulation examples.
+In particular, these examples are used to study the posterior mass coverage of BITS and to compare BITS with other frequentist screening methods.
 A real data set from a genomewide association studies with more than half a million markers is analyzed in Section \ref{sec:data}.
 Some concluding remarks are given in Section~\ref{sec:disc}.
-Several theoretical results and proofs of the theorems are given in the Appendix.
-A supplement document containing the proofs of some of the theoretical results and some additional simulation results is provided with sections referenced here with the prefix `S'.
+A supplement document containing the proofs of the theoretical results and some further simulation results is provided with sections referenced here with the prefix `S'.
 The methodology proposed here is implemented as a function named \texttt{bits} in an accompanying \textsf{R} package \texttt{bravo} \citep{bravo:2021}.